-- You're a federal worker first hired after December 31, 1983; - nonprofit prognization that didn't withhold Social Security taxes from your pay at first, but then began withholding Social Security taxes: - · Your only pension is for railroad employment - .
-The only work you performed for which you didn't pay Social Security taxes was before 1957; or - You have 30 or more years of substantial earnings under
+- You're a federal worker first hired after December - .
+You were employed on December 31, 1983, by a nonprofit organization that didn't withhold Social Security taxes from your pay at first, but then began withholding Social Security taxes: - · Your only pension is for railroad employment .
+The only work you performed for which you didn't pay - Social Security taxes was before 1957; or - You have 30 or more years of substantial earnings under